 Continuation of Calculus I. A brief review of the definite integral and Fundamental Theorem of Calculus.
 Techniques of integration, applications of the integral, sequences and series, and some material on differential equations.

-Elementary Probability and Statistics – required
+Elementary Probability and Statistics OR Introduction to Statistics

 A basic course in computer programming.
 An introduction to software concepts and implementation, emphasizing problem solving through abstraction and decomposition.
 Introduces processes and algorithms, procedural abstraction, data abstraction, encapsulation and object-oriented programming.
 Recursion, iteration and simple data structures.
-(If you have a very strong programming background without a formal course, please provide details in your personal statement.)

-Intro to Biology and Genetics – highly recommended
+Introduction to Biology and Genetics

 Fundamentals of biology and genetics.
 A broad overview of genetics, including Mendelian assortment, linkage, chromosomal aberrations, variations in chromosome number, mutation, developmental genetics, quantitative genetics, population genetics, mechanisms of evolution, and phylogenetics.